 Get Help Now:

 FoodShare is Wisconsin’s first line of defense against hunger.
 Called the Supplemental Nutrition Program or SNAP nationally, this federal program provides food buying power at the grocery store through an EBT card called Quest.
 Eligibility is based upon your household income and size.
 The program requires proof of income, expenses and household members.

-During the Safer at Home Executive Order, unemployment has risen.
-If you are recently unemployed we encourage you to apply for both Unemployment and FoodShare.
-You can remain compliant with Safer at Home by applying online; having your eligibility interview over the phone and use your smart phone to upload required proof called “verification.”
+If you are unemployed we encourage you to apply for both Unemployment and FoodShare.
+You can apply online; having your eligibility interview over the phone and use your smart phone to upload required proof called “verification.”

 Take a look below the find out more about the program, a step by step tutorial that shows you the application process, and watch videos about how valuable FoodShare can be for you.

 Emergency FoodShare: supplemental benefits approved!

 All your questions about FoodShare answered in an easy-to-read format.

 From the interview process to common hang-ups, we’ll take you through it all.

 FoodShare provides a crucial set of benefits to families who need it most.